 - Urine that is foamy or bubbly

 - Urinating less often, or in smaller amounts than usual with dark colored urine

 - Blood in the urine

 - Difficulty urinating

 Failing kidneys don't remove extra fluid.
-As a result, the fluid builds up in the body causing swelling in the legs, ankles, feet, face or hands.
+As a result, the fluid builds up in the body causing edema; swelling in the legs, ankles, feet, face or hands.

 When the kidneys are healthy, they make a hormone called erythropoietin that tells the body to make oxygen-carrying red blood cells.
 As the kidneys fail, they make less erythropoietin.
 With fewer red blood cells to carry oxygen, the muscles and brain become tired very quickly.
 This condition is known as anemia.